chipster/chipster-openshift/k3s/README.md

 #### Select Chipster version

 > 2024-10-08 Note!
 The Chipster versions up to v4.11.1 used PostgreSQL version 11 and PostgreSQL 14 is used since Chipster version v4.12.0.
-Please [update the PostgreSQL and migrate the data](update-postgres.md) before updating from v4.11.1 (or older) to v4.12.0.
+Please [update the PostgreSQL and migrate the data](https://github.com/chipster/chipster-openshift/blob/v4.19.5/k3s/update-postgres.md) before updating from v4.11.1 (or older) to v4.12.0.

 > 2025-05-12 Note!
 The Chipster versions up to `v4.14.2` used K3s version `v1.26.4` and Ubuntu `20.04`.
 Since Chipster version `v4.15.0`, K3s `v1.32.4` and Ubuntu `24.04` are used.
 Please follow [K3s instructions](migration.md#update-to-k3s-v1324) **before** updating to v4.15.0.
 You can update [Ubuntu](migration.md#update-to-ubuntu-2404) before or after updating Chipster.

 > 2025-09-18 Note!
 The Chipster versions up to `v4.17.5` used Bitnami container image for the databases.
 This was changed in `v4.18.0`.
 Please follow the few [extra update steps](migration.md#replace-bitnami-image).

+> TODO date Note!
+The Chipster versions up to `v4.19.5` used PostgreSQL version 14 and PostgreSQL 17 is used since Chipster version `v4.20.0`.
+To update to `v4.20.0`, follow the [PostgreSQL migration instructions](update-postgres.md) instead.

 In the initial configuration Chipster did pull the latest container images, but setting a specific image version makes sure the deployment scripts and all your images are compatible with each other.